openvino-book/PP-OCRv4_OpenVINO/README.md

 ![Inference Result](./images/run.png)

 ## License
-This project is licensed under the Apache License 2.0.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgment
 This project is based on the PP-OCRv4 model from [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) and most of inference code comes from [OnnxOCR](https://github.com/jingsongliujing/OnnxOCR).
 We would like to thank the PaddleOCR team and @[jingsongliujing](https://github.com/jingsongliujing) for their contributions to the OCR community.